KoushikMuthakana/aws-event-driven-datalake/README.md

 12. **Databricks with Apache Spark**: Processes both batch and streaming data from Amazon S3 for advanced analytics.
 13. **Visualization and ML/AI**: Utilizes the processed data for generating insights through visualization tools and machine learning models.
 14. **Events Replay (AWS Lambda)**: Replays events from raw JSON files if needed for data recovery or reprocessing.
+15. **AWS Step Functions**: Orchestrates and schedules AWS Glue jobs, allowing you to define workflows that manage job dependencies and automate job execution, including triggering Glue jobs at specified times or based on events.

 ---